ohpyupi/demo.typing-biometrics-auth/README.md

 </form>
 ```

-When the form is submitted by users, the email, password, and the typing biometrics signature will be sent to the backend.
+When the form is submitted by users, the email, password, and the typing biometrics signature will be sent to the backend API.

 ```js
 // a sample request payload